analgesic effect of superficial cervical plexus block by using ultrasound in patients undergoing neck surgeries

 Sohag, Egypt

-To assess the analgesic efficacy of bilateral superficial cervical plexus block in postoperative pain following neck surgery assed by Visual Analog Scale
+To assess the analgesic efficacy of bilateral superficial cervical plexus block on postoperative pain following neck surgery, as measured by the Visual Analog Scale Pain was assessed using the Visual Analog Scale (VAS; 0 = no pain, 10 = worst imaginable pain) at 1, 4, 8, 12, and 24 hours postoperatively.

 Total opioid consumption